google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 to the top of their current stack by pressing **ctrl + W**.

 ### Create a shortcut
-First, we are going to create our shortcut.
+First, we will create our shortcut.

 A shortcut has several properties:
 - `name`: The name of the shortcut.
 This must be unique.